YOUR MEMBERSHIP FAQs

 Yes.
 You'll get a 100% refund on hospital and/or extras cover if you choose to cancel your policy within 30 days, and haven't made a claim.

 Yes.
 All HCF members are sent a membership card that details the membership number and the names of those covered.
 You'll receive your card within 10 business days of joining.
-You can use your membership card to make 'on the spot' claims at branches or through HICAPS.
+Android users can also access our digital membership card in the My Membership app.
+You should see your digital card in the app within 2 business days.
+You can use your physical or digital membership card to make on the spot claims at branches or through HICAPS or CommBank Smart Health.

 Switching to HCF is easy.
 Choose the cover that works for you, then complete your application and Interfund Transfer.